Alabama White Sauce

 Variations

-• Horseradish: If you want less bite, you can make the White Sauce without horseradish.
-Either leave it out or replace it with dijon mustard.
+• Horseradish: If you want less bite, you can make the sauce without horseradish.
+Either leave it out or replace it with Dijon mustard.

-• Mustard: You can use any kind of mustard in this Alabama White BBQ Sauce recipe.
+• Mustard: You can use any kind of mustard in this recipe.
 Try spicy brown mustard for more kick or a honey mustard for sweetness.

-• Sugar: If you want to make this White BBQ Sauce sweet, add 2 tablespoons white sugar or brown sugar.
+• Sugar: If you want to make this sauce sweet, add 2 tablespoons white sugar or brown sugar.
+You could also add honey or maple syrup too!

 • Mayonnaise: To make Healthy White BBQ Sauce, replace the mayo with canola oil or reduced fat mayonnaise.
 If you use vegan mayo, reduce the vinegar because it has a lot of apple cider vinegar already.

-• Seasonings: Adjust the seasonings to get the taste you like and what you have on hand.
+• Seasonings: Adjust the seasonings based on the taste you like and what you have on hand.
 Add a splash of Worcestershire sauce or swap in white vinegar.
 Make it spicy by adding your favorite hot sauce.

 About the Author: Sabrina Snyder